Anti-GARP Monoclonal Antibodies for Cancer Therapy

 Researchers at The Ohio State University, led by Dr. Zihai Li, have developed an antibody (PIIO-1) that binds to glycoprotein-A repetitions predominant (GARP) and inhibits the activation of GARP-bound latent TGFβ and downstream signaling.
 GARP, encoded by Lrrc32, is a cell surface, non-signaling, docking, and activating receptor for latent TGFβ that is highly expressed in cancer cells, activated Tregs, and platelets.
 Blocking this signaling pathway has been shown to overcome tumor resistance to ICB.

-Therapeutic targeting of TGFβ is expected to have beneficial effects through two mechanisms: via its direct effect on tumor cells, and via modulation of the TME that leads to increased immunosurveillance.
+Therapeutic targeting of TGFβ is expected to have beneficial effects through two mechanisms: (i) a direct effect on tumor cells, and (ii) modulation of the TME and increased immunosurveillance.
 The Li team discovered that genetic deletion of Lrrc32 in Tregs or platelets enhanced protection against inflammation-associated colorectal cancer and MC38 colon cancer.
 They validated GARP as a therapeutic target by generating a monoclonal antibody and demonstrated enhanced antitumor immunity when combined with PD1 blockade in a mouse model of triple-negative breast cancer.
 The antibody treatment diminishes TGFβ signaling in the TME and significantly reduces metastasis.
-The antibody has been humanized (as PIIO-1), and a novel human LRRC32 knock-in mouse generated to the endogenous Lrrc32 locus to further test this therapeutic.
+The antibody is humanized, and a novel human LRRC32 knock-in mouse was generated to the endogenous Lrrc32 locus to enable murine evaluation of this therapeutic.
 In models of breast cancer, they found that PIIO-1 therapy reduced lung metastases and Tregs (Fig 1 A-C), and augmented efficacy when combined with chemotherapy (Fig 1 D-F).
 Furthermore, in other murine tumor models, PIIO-1 has single agent activity and is able to promote CD8+ T cell function, as evidenced by reduction of exhausted CD8+ T cells and increased effector CXCR3+CD8+ T cells in the TME.
-Furthermore, they successfully generated PIIO-1-based chimeric antigen receptor (CAR) against GARP and made GARP-targeted CAR-T and -NK cells.
 Finally, they found that PIIO-1 improves therapeutic efficacy of PD-1 blockade against Lewis lung carcinoma and CMT-167 lung cancer.

 Ongoing and Future Development